hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 ## Registering your node

 If you are chosen to join the registry, you will be sent a network registry NFT to your staking address as well as mHOPR and xDAI to fund your node.
-You will be contacted to confirm your eligibility.
-Once you have been sent an NFT and a confirmation, you can register your node by following these steps:
+Once you have been sent an NFT, you can register your node by following these steps:

 ### Step 1: Stake your NFT